base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-hyperframes.md

 ## Adding Conditionals

 It's not very interesting for everyone to be able to explore without restriction, so add a lock with a password!
-To do so, add hyperframe that contains a function to see if the `text` contains the correct password.
+To do so, add HyperFrame that contains a function to see if the `text` contains the correct password.

 ```tsx
 addHyperFrame('shack', {